solana-labs/solana/book/src/proposals/interchain-transaction-verification.md

 ### Client

 The originator of a request for a transaction proof.
-Clients will most often be other contracts as parts of dapps or specific financial products like loans, swaps, escrow, etc. The client in any given verification process cycle initially submits a ClientRequest which communicates the parameters and fee and if successfully validated, results in the creation of a Proof Request account by the SPV program.
+Clients will most often be other contracts as parts of applications or specific financial products like loans, swaps, escrow, etc. The client in any given verification process cycle initially submits a ClientRequest which communicates the parameters and fee and if successfully validated, results in the creation of a Proof Request account by the SPV program.
 The Client may also submit a CancelRequest referencing an active Proof Request in order to denote it as invalid for purposes of proof submission.

 ### Prover